triplea-game/docs/README.md

 If you are looking for a way to contribute to the TripleA project, please read [Contribute to TripleA](contribute.md).

-It is a goal to have all TripleA documentation in the '/docs' folder.

-Documentation is broadly organized by two top level folders, first by audience, second by documentation type.

 ## Documentation Audience